Didier Drogba was the man for the big occasion.

 In this regard, there are few better than Drogba.

-As the man who stepped up time and time again when the pressure was at its most demanding, he has enhanced his reputation and plumped his legacy.
+As the man who stepped up time and time again when the pressure was at its most demanding, he enhanced his reputation and plumped his legacy through memorable moments.

-Our overriding memories of Drogba are not of him falling four of five goals short of what we would expect in seven of his nine Premier League seasons.
+Our overriding memories of Drogba are not of him falling six or seven goals short of what we would expect in the majority of his Premier League campaigns.

 To think of Drogba is to think of his unplayable prime and clutch goals of optimum drama and importance.